Thinkmill-learning-paths/react-native/README.md

-# TODO:name-of-path
+# React Native

-> TODO:description
+> Learn how to run and build a React Native project

 ## Owner

-TODO:owner
+@elisechant

 ## Content